-It’s important to remember, when thinking about different herbs and their uses, that chopped, crushed, powdered or bruised herbs, will float to the top and infuse unevenly.
+When considering types of herbs and their uses, chopped, crushed, powdered or bruised herbs, will float to the top and infuse unevenly.

 So crumbling the herbs to the size of ordinary tea leaves, will help you achieve the perfect brew.

 It goes without saying, some herbs are very strong.

 Tea’s can be diluted by adding extra water or juice, an infusion of honey will also help.

 Certain leaves do contain volatile oils such as Mentha Piperita, these herbs are generally infused for less time.

 Tougher materials like Gingko leaves, can be infused up to 4 hours for maximum benefit.

 The British Pharmacopeia (1914), gives a measurement of one oz to one pint of water, for a hot medicinal infusion